Arches National Park Winter Activities

 Most hiking trails at Arches National Park remain open year-round.
 After a snowfall, popular trails like Delicate Arch and Devil’s Garden quickly become slippery from packed snow and ice and may require traction devices and trekking poles.
 Drifting snow can cover trail markers, making even “easy” trails harder to follow.

-You can see current weather conditions at Arches on the NPS website and updated photographs of trail conditions at the Arches visitor center.
+You can see current weather conditions on the Arches NPS website and updated photographs of trail conditions at the Arches visitor center.

 Winter Photography at Arches National Park

 Snow does fall in Arches National Park in the winter, but it rarely stays on the ground for more than 2 or 3 days.
-Check out these Arches National Park winter photos to get an idea of what you’ll see in the winter!
+If you’re lucky to have snow when you visit, you’ll capture the most amazing photos of white snow against the red rock landscape!

 Arches National Park photography in the winter can vary: one day there is a contrast of snow on red rock; and the next day the sun melts the snow and blue skies complement the sandstone formations.

-Taking pictures at Arches requires patience for the majority of the year.
+Taking Arches National Park winter photos requires patience for the majority of the year.
 You wait at each arch while everyone takes their turn to snap a selfie or photograph.

 The most popular areas where people can scramble around the arches, like the Windows Section and Turret Arch, you may never get a photo without people in the shot.